maodd/shiplib-ios-framework/README.md

 ShipLib iOS SDK
 =====================

 The Sincerely Ship SDK for iOS makes it easy to add photo postcard mailing functionality to your app.
-By including it in your project, your users will be able to mail a real postcard anywhere in the world.
+By including it in your project, your users will be able to mail a real postcard anywhere in the world at a price you set.
 It's designed to be turn-key: Simply pass the SDK an image, and it handles addressing & billing for you in a modal.

 **Current version:** 1.4 [(download)](https://github.com/sincerely/shiplib-ios-framework/archive/master.zip)